What is jin-frame?

 Leverages TypeScript’s type system to catch mismatches at compile time.🎢 Production-Ready Features

-Safely replace path parameters likeexample.com/:id
+Safely replace path parameters likeexample.com/{id}with strong typing guarantees.

 Features